 FourKites is surfacing potential bottlenecks or delays with shipments earlier and earlier into the order lifecycle.
-Allowing customers to proactively plan ahead for disruptions, as opposed to simply reacting to them, is imperative to improving customer service.
+Providing accurate delivery visibility helps to proactively plan ahead for disruptions, as opposed to simply reacting to them and is imperative to improving customer service.

 . . . . . . . . . . . . . . . . . . . .

-You don’t have to take my word for it.
-Check out some of FourKites’ early adopters here and hear what they have to say about how they were able to translate FourKites’ real-time visibility solutions into organizational ROI.
+But don’t just take my word for it.
+Check out some of FourKites’ early adopters’ success stories and hear what they have to say about how they were able to translate FourKites’ real-time visibility solutions into organizational ROI.